lazy-eggplant/vs.templ/docs/syntax.md

 ---

 > [!WARNING]
-> While all core features have been implemented, documentation efforts are still ongoing.
+> While all core features have been implemented, but documentation efforts are still ongoing.

 `vs.templ` uses special elements and attributes to define actions for the preprocessor to perform.
 These XML entities are scoped with the prefix determined by the URI `vs.templ`.
 Conventionally, the prefix used is `s`, but users can set up their own.